Technology

 3. Technical documentation

 Technical documentation provides detailed information on the technical capabilities and specs of the software/product.
 Software developers and engineers use it to understand technical details and create a great user experience for the customers.
-Common examples of this type of documentation include:
+Common examples include:

 • API documentation.